erickchoez/software-developer-test-todo-list-app/README.md

-## FULLSTACK Software Developer Test "To Do List APP"
+## Software Developer Fullstack Test "To Do List APP"

 Implement an application that allows for our registered users the management of a "To Do List.", with the following features: